omri-peer/Linear-Algebra/README.md

 Note: the Matrix<T> class overloads the * operator with the naive implementation of matrices  mutiplication.
 However, the class contains another, more efficient, implementation of multiplication, using an optimized version of Strassen's algorithm.

+Use the CMakeLists.txt file to build the project.